cs4241-22a/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: Host site on a different service from Glitch
     - I chose Google Cloud App Engine to host my application because I use Firebase to host my personal website so I wanted to learn more of the Google Cloud platform.
-It was definitley a bit more work to get it setup, and I needed to change some of the things in my project directory in order to make it work compared to if I had just uploaded it to Glitch.
-App Engine has a bunch of features I am not using so it's probably more than I need platform wise, and I would guess I did some things not following "best practices".
-But it runs!
+It was definitley a bit more work to get it setup, including creating an app.yml file that is used by App Engine.
+I also configured a custom domain (a subdomain of my personal domain) for the application.
 - **Tech Achievement 2**: 100% in all 4 lighthouse tests
   - ![Lighthouse results on the login page for unauthenticated users](assets/login.png) Lighthouse results on the login page for unauthenticated user